 Download the Thiel College PA program's student learning outcomes (SLO) below:

 Each year, a total of 40 students may enter the graduate PA training program.
-Students may be admitted through Pathway 1 (combined undergraduate and graduate training at Thiel) or from Pathway 2 (after receiving a baccalaureate degree from any college or university) Thiel College will use a rolling admission process and review applications for both pathways on an ongoing basis.
+Students may be admitted through Pathway 1 (combined undergraduate and graduate training at Thiel) or from Pathway 2 (after receiving a baccalaureate degree from any college or university).
+At this time, Thiel is not accepting transfer applications.
+Thiel College will use a rolling admission process and review applications for both pathways on an ongoing basis.
 Important information regarding Application and Costs can be found below.

 COVID-19 Information: Thiel College and the PA program understand the challenges facing applicants during this unprecedented time.
 We will take this into consideration when reviewing patient care hours, shadowing experiences, and changes in the delivery of required courses.
 We are also aware that the interview process may be affected by this situation, and will attempt to adapt the schedule or format, if necessary.